cateschi/Time_varying_correlation/README.md

 ### Inputs
 Some inputs are common to many functions.
 Below you can find the list (in alphabetical order) of all inputs:
 * ``beta_hat`` is the vector with the maximum likelihood estimates of the static parameters of the cubic splines model, except for the estimated parameter vector (phi) used in the cubic splines specification of the time-varying correlation.
-* ``d`` is the number of state variables for which a diffuse initialisation is used.
+* ``d`` is the number of state variables for which a diffuse initialisation of the Kalman filter is used.
 * ``eps_sim`` is a matrix with ``nstates-length(states_noerr)+2`` rows and ``len`` times ``sim_h`` columns, and it contains the generated innovations used in the indirect inference estimation.
 * ``gamma_draw`` is the vector containing the Rao-Blackwellised bootstrap filter estimates of the unbounded version of the correlation parameter (gamma).
 * ``hyper_tan``: if ``TRUE``, it uses the hyperbolic tangent to bound the correlation parameter, otherwise the ``link`` function.